FBI's team to investigate massive cyberattack in Montenegro - NewsBreak

 The Director of the Directorate for Information Security, Dusan Polovic, said 150 computers were infected with malware at a dozen state institutions and that the data of the Ministry of Public Administration was not permanently damaged.
 Polovic said some retail tax collection was affected.

-“The infected stations have been removed from the network and hard drives have been removed from them for further forensics,” he said, adding that “the priority is to put the tax system into operation, but this will be done only when it is completely secure.”
+“The infected stations have been removed from the network and hard drives have been removed from them for further forensics,” he said.

 The U.S. military's Cyber Command has recently worked with the Montenegrins, helping to bolster their cyber defenses.
-It sent a team to work with them to counteract foreign aggression ahead of 2020 election .
+It sent a team to work with them to counteract foreign aggression ahead of the 2020 election.

 AP writer Dusan Stojanovic contributed from Belgrade, Serbia.